Austria: Far-right ex-leader Strache investigated for alleged misuse of party funds | DW | 26.09.2019

 Authorities in Austria have launched a probe against far-right politician Heinz-Christian Strache over an alleged graft scheme involving him, his former bodyguard and the woman who worked as his one-time office manager.

-Officials said the procedure was still in early stages, with gathering of material still ongoing.
+Officials said the procedure was still in the early stages, with gathering of material ongoing.

-"In course of the investigative measures conducted so far, a number of documents, especially invoices, have been secured," the prosecutors were quoted by Austrian daily Standard as saying.
+"In the course of the investigative measures conducted so far, a number of documents, especially invoices, have been secured," the prosecutors were quoted by Austrian daily Der Standard as saying.

 'Sleazy lies'